-In episode 30, part 3 of team four star's Dragon Ball Z abridged, after Frieza cuts himself in half, Goku unleashes one of these on him:
+- In episode 30, Part 3 of Dragon Ball Z Abridged, after Frieza cuts himself in half, Goku unleashes one of these on him:

-Goku: "Wow Friezer, I guess you really were a cut above the rest, but too bad you didn't make the cut, I guess you could call this a slice of life"
+Goku: "Wow Freezer, I guess you really were a cut above the rest, but too bad you didn't make the cut, I guess you could call this a slice of life!"

 Goku: "Okay.
 I'll cut you a break.
 I'm gonna split."